Tamar Burton

 Tamar exclusively acts for claimants in her clinical negligence and personal injury work.

-She appears led and unled in a range of clinical negligence cases involving claims against GPs, dentists and individual clinicians.
+She appears led and unled in a range of clinical negligence cases involving claims against GPs, dentists as well as NHS and private hospitals.
 She has a particular interest in informed consent and co-authored the chapter on consent in Lewis & Buchan A Practical Guide.
-She is regularly instructed to draft pleadings, for conferences with experts and for procedural applications in front of the QBD Masters, in addition to RTMs and trials.
+She is regularly instructed in challenging claims involving birth injuries as well as claims involving traumatic and non-traumatic brain injuries, spinal injuries and amputations.
+She frequently acts in claims concerning delays in diagnosis.

-In her personal injury work, she has acted for individuals and bereaved families following train crashes, accidents at theme parks and in school playgrounds as well as those injured on the roads and in workplaces.
+In her personal injury work, Tamar acts for claimants following train crashes, accidents at theme parks, in school playgrounds as well as those injured on the roads and in workplaces.
 She is dedicated to achieving the best possible outcome for those who have suffered life-changing injuries.
+She is an author for Bullen and Leake for the chapter on personal injury.
+Crossing over with her inquest work, she has an interest in representing those with psychiatric injuries arising from challenging working conditions or as a result of sustaining physical injuries.

-She also regularly appears in coronial courts, acting exclusively for families.
-She has been instructed in jury and non-jury inquests involving deaths at work, in care homes, in prisons and in hospitals.
-In particular, she has an interest in deaths arising from procedures in private hospitals and deaths, especially of adolescents, in mental health settings.
+Tamar acts exclusively for families in her inquest work.
+She is instructed in jury and non-jury inquests involving deaths at work, in care homes, in prisons and in hospitals.
+In particular, she has experience of deaths arising from procedures in private hospitals and deaths, especially of adolescents, in mental health settings.

 EMPLOYMENT & DISCRIMINATION